texas-robocamp/texas-robocamp.github.io/virtual/programming/first_program.md

 The line `code .` is how we can open up VSCode via the command line interface.
 The . symbol means that we are talking about the current working directory - in this case, that would be ex04_Hello_World
 {{site.data.alerts.end}}

-Copy the following program into VSCode.
+In VSCode, make a new file in the ex04_Hello_World directory, and name it HelloWorld.cpp.
+Copy the following program into that file and save it.

-Save the file as ~/exercises/ex04_Hello_World/HelloWorld.cpp

 ```cpp
 #include <iostream>